jongmp/Napoli-Polly/README.md

  ## Architecture <a name="architect"/>
  ![ArchitectureDiagram](https://github.com/jongmp/Napoli-Polly/blob/main/ArchitectureDiagram.png)

- First, we input text data into S3 buckets, which will be used to create MP3 files in the Amazon Polly interface.
-Then, we will send those MP3 files into another S3 bucket.
+First, we input text data into the Amazon Polly interface, which will output MP3 files.
+Then, we will send those MP3 files into a S3 bucket.
 Using Amazon SageMaker, we will call Amazon Transcribe to transcribe the MP3 files from that bucket.
-The output of Transcribe is a JSON file, which we will use to analyze in a Jupyter Notebook.
+The output of Transcribe is a JSON file, which we will analyze using a Jupyter Notebook.

  ## Running Our Code <a name="help"/>